 HTML - <data> Tag

-HTML <data> tag is used to link the given piece of content with the machine-readable translation.
+The HTML <data> tag is used to link the given piece of content with corresponding machine-readable values, making it easier for applications to process and manipulate data.

 Syntax